inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 The inasafe_data package contains various geographic data that we will use along the workshop.

-Now, we will add the hazard layer in the INASAFE dock.
+Now, we will add the hazard layer in the InaSAFE dock.
 For that, we need to add the hazard layer from QGIS first.
 The flood layer is in a raster format, so we will go to the QGIS menu, click on **Layer,** and select **Add Raster Layer.**